wp-plugins/bmlt-tabbed-ui/trunk/readme.txt

 == Screenshots ==
 <a href="http://orlandona.org/meetings/">Go to this Web page to get an idea of how this works.</a>
 == Changelog ==
-= 3.0 =* Added shortcode parameter to display meeting in a table.* Changed code to support additional templates in the future.* Changed method in which meetings are fetched from the server to a more efficient JSON query.* Removed unnecessary jquery scripts making code more efficient.= 2.0 =* Added the ability to include multiple service bodies in the tabbed UI list of meetings.
+= 3.2 =* Added new template.
+There are now 3 templates.* Removed unnecessary styles and styles that over-wrote theme styles.= 3.1 =* Added some missing help text.= 3.0 =* Added shortcode parameter to display meeting in a table.* Changed code to support additional templates in the future.* Changed method in which meetings are fetched from the server to a more efficient JSON query.* Removed unnecessary jquery scripts making code more efficient.= 2.0 =* Added the ability to include multiple service bodies in the tabbed UI list of meetings.
 * Added the ability to include meetings from parent service bodies from the BMLT database in the tabbed UI list of meetings.
 * Added a new shortcode [bmlt_count] to return the number of meetings in a specific service body, muliple service bodies or all meetings.
 * Added a feature in which the tabbed UI interface defaults to the current day of week.